ergetamuca/NLP_Projects/README.md

 # NLP_Projects

-This repo includes personal projects pursued in NLP.
+This repo includes topics I'm exploring to improve my skills in NLP.